opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 Defines the query parameters that holding the search criteria.

+The default implementation will return the query parameter named:

+* if the `getFilterType` method returns a non-null value, the `name` of the returned form type.
-The default value is `_search`, which is the name of the dataTables plugin's default search widget.
+* otherwise `_search`, which is the name of the dataTables plugin's default search widget.

 #### getDefaultLimit